sul-dlss-labs/OCFL-Tools/README.md

 # Delete a file from version 3.
 ocfl.delete_file('my_content/this_is_a_file.txt', 3)

-# Create a 4th version where the bitstream of an existing file is modified:
+# Create a 4th version where the bitstream of an existing file is modified.
+# 1. add the file's bitstream to the object:
+ocfl.update_manifest('my_content/a_second_file.txt', 'checksum_dddddddddddd', 4)

+# 2. Update an existing logical filepath to point to the new bitstream.
 ocfl.update_file('my_content/a_second_file.txt', 'checksum_dddddddddddd', 4)

 # Still in version 4, move a file to a new location (functionally an add-then-delete).